Sunday, October 26, 2008

 I've spent a good deal of today cleaning up - both physically and metaphorically.
 The clothes I've been carrying around in my car, along with some Alex had outgrown (had he even worn them??
 They look new), are now in the Salvation Army depot by our house, the basement is vacuumed (now THAT's an achievement), the pictures are now taken, (55, edited down to 6) with thanks to Donna Funnell of my quilt guild for photography hints, and I've been finishing off some, but not all of the many things that need to get finished off.

-Out to dinner tonight with a friend I've known since kindergarten and her significant other, who I've also known since public school, and, of course, John.
-Mum's out for dinner and a movie with the girls, so they'll see Alex, who's at work at the movie theatre.
+Out to dinner tonight with a friend I've known since kindergarten and her significant other, who I've also known since public school.

 Happy New Year to one and all!